Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 From Hollinsclough Village, facing the Methodist Church, turn left up Hollinsclough Rake road for a few hundred metres, as the road gradually goes uphill.

-Look for a small wooden gate on your left and go through here and continue walking, with the road now on your left further above you.
+Look for a small wooden gate on your right and go through here and continue walking, with the road now on the left above you.
+Follow the path for over 1 km.
+If you look to your right then you’ll have a fantastic view of Chrome Hill.

-Then you reach a dry stone wall that brings you out onto a track.
+You’ll reach a dry stone wall that brings you out onto a track.
 To your left, you’ll see a small bridge.
 Don’t cross it but instead, turn right and follow the track as it slowly goes uphill.

 The photo below shows the bridge from the other side (you only need to cross if you want to take a pretty photo!)